 analysis tools such as Microsoft Excel we can model the more complicated relations and find the break-even point (or points) if they exist.

 The lesson from this is that CVP analysis is a tool that the manager can use to help with decisions.
 The more important the decision, the more the manager will want to ensure that the assumptions made are applicable.
 In addition, if the decisions are sensitive to the assumptions made (for example, those prices do not depend on volume), the manager should be cautious about depending on CVP analysis without considering alternative assumptions.

-- The CVP analysis is based on the assumption of no change in inventory levels over the period.
-That is, the quantity of opening inventory equals the quantity of closing inventory.
+The CVP analysis is based on the assumption of no change in inventory levels over the period.
+That is, the opening inventory quantity equals the closing inventory quantity.
 This also implies that the number of units generated during the period is equal to the number of units sold.
 When inventory levels fluctuate, CVP analysis gets more complicated.

-- If pricing, unit costs, sales mix, operational efficiency, or other important variables change, the overall CVP analysis and linkages must be adjusted as well.
+If pricing, unit costs, sales mix, operational efficiency, or other important variables change, the overall CVPA and linkages must be adjusted as well.
 Cost data are of limited value as a result of these assumptions.

-- Additionally, several issues develop when performing a multi-product analysis in conjunction with a CVP analysis.
+Additionally, several issues develop when performing a multi-product analysis in conjunction with a CVPA.
 The first issue is determining the facilities that unrelated products share.
 The analysis will be satisfactory if fixed expenses and facility usage can be directly associated with individual items.